CaptainMentallic/flashwaretesting/README.md

 use the main repository loadstring for a stable script

-use this repository loadstring if you want alot of bugs for the price of more features
+use this repository loadstring if you want alot of bugs for the price of more features (which might not work)